abbiebabu/TodoApp/README.md

+This is a Basic Todo App I made using React , I used 3 hooks in this project which are:
+1. useRef
+2. useState
+3. useEffect

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.